An Honest Grammarly Review: What You Must Know Before You Buy

 Grammarly is like having someone standing over my shoulder telling me where I have gone wrong and to be honest it has saved me from some fundamental errors.

-At the moment you can use Grammarly on the web and in Microsoft Word, but there is a huge exception as to where you can use the tool, it does not work in Google Docs.
+At the moment you can use Grammarly on the web and in Microsoft Word but Grammarly does not work in Google Docs

 For myself and many others, this is not a major issue but more of a gripe, but as I use Google Docs it is on my ‘wish list’ of future Grammarly improvements